wsamuelsson/atg-interview/README.md

  three horses with name and V-odds, favorite's final position, and if they won or not (1 indicates a win, 0 everything else).

- We also output win-%, median finishing position, and mean finishing poistion for the favourite across all different game types.
+ We also output win-%, median finishing position, and mean finishing position for the favourite across all different game types.

-### $python3 output_winner_stats.py --test
+### $python3 output_winner_stats.py --test=true
 A simple sanity check to see that we are computing the correct statistics.
-Generates a json where the following stats are true:
+Generates a json file  where the following stats are true:

 % Fav wins 0.2857142857142857
 Median placement 2.0